When is a comma necessary before “if?”

 The incorrect comma placement before “if”

-Now that we know when to appropriately use a comma before “if,” let’s also discuss the circumstances that do not need any.
+Now that we know when to appropriately use a comma before “if,” let’s discuss the circumstances that do not need any.

 While the pre-comma is always needed when introducing additional sentence elements, a comma must not be used for essential ones.